Can Magnetic Forces Do Work?: Introduction

 which establishes that the work $W$ done by the force $\vec F$ on the object translates into an overall change $\Delta T$ in the object's kinetic energy $T$.

 As a different question, one may ask whether a given force $\vec F$ acting on an object arises from some other source of energy, and, if so, what that energy is and where it comes from.
-The simplest example is provided by a conservative force, which is a force on an object that is a function $\vec F\left(\vec x\right)$ only of the object's instantaneous position $\vec x$ and with the additional property that any work \eqref{eq:DefWork} done by the force only ever depends on the endpoints $A$ and $B$ of whatever arbitrary path the object takes.
+The simplest example is provided by a conservative force, which is a force on an object that is a function $\vec F\parens{\vec X}$ only of the object's instantaneous position $\vec X$ and with the additional property that any work \eqref{eq:DefWork} done by the force only ever depends on the endpoints $A$ and $B$ of whatever arbitrary path the object takes.

-Forces that do work need not be conservative, as dissipative forces like friction make clear.
-On the other hand, conservative forces need not do work, such as a conservative force that acts centripetally on an object and is therefore always perpendicular to the object's motion, meaning that it has an always-vanishing dot product $d\vec x\dotprod\vec F\left(\vec x\right)=0$ with the object's incremental displacements $d\vec x$.
+On the one hand, forces that do work need not be conservative, as dissipative forces like friction make clear.
+On the other hand, conservative forces need not do work, such as a conservative force that acts centripetally on an object and is therefore always perpendicular to the object's motion, meaning that it has an always-vanishing dot product $d\vec X\dotprod\vec F\parens{\vec X}=0$ with the object's incremental displacements $d\vec X$.

-Given a conservative force $\vec F\left(\vec x\right)$, if we replace the upper limit of integration in the definition \eqref{eq:DefWork} of $W$ with a variable position $\vec x$, then the result is a well-defined function of $\vec x$ that, together with an overall minus sign, defines the object's potential energy $V\left(\vec x\right)$ due to that force,
+Given a conservative force $\vec F\parens{\vec X}$, if we replace the upper limit of integration in the definition \eqref{eq:DefWork} of $W$ with a variable position $\vec X$, then the result is a well-defined function of $\vec X$ that, together with an overall minus sign, defines the object's potential energy $V\parens{\vec X}$ due to that force,

 where we neglect the lower limit of integration because it merely determines an irrelevant additive constant.
-Taking the gradient of both sides of this definition \eqref{eq:DefPotentialEnergy} of $V\left(\vec x\right)$, we see that we can express a conservative force as the negative gradient of its corresponding potential energy:
+Taking the gradient of both sides of this definition \eqref{eq:DefPotentialEnergy} of $V\parens{\vec X}$, we see that we can express a conservative force as the negative gradient of its corresponding potential energy:

-Once again assuming for simplicity that $\vec F\left(\vec x\right)$ is the only force acting on the object, and combining the integral definition \eqref{eq:DefWork} of the work done together with the relationship \eqref{eq:DefConservativeForceFromPotentialEnergy} between the force and its potential energy, we see that the work $W$ done by the force on the object is equal to the overall change $\Delta V$ in the object's potential energy:
+Once again assuming for simplicity that $\vec F\parens{\vec X}$ is the only force acting on the object, and combining the integral definition \eqref{eq:DefWork} of the work done together with the relationship \eqref{eq:DefConservativeForceFromPotentialEnergy} between the force and its potential energy, we see that the work $W$ done by the force on the object is equal to the overall change $\Delta V$ in the object's potential energy:

 It follows from the work-energy theorem \eqref{eq:WorkEnergyTheorem}, $W=\Delta T$, that the sum of the change $\Delta T$ in the object's kinetic energy and the change $\Delta V$ in the object's potential energy is zero: